West Midlands

 Birding the West Midlands

 The County being landlocked and far from the sea is not high on birder’s lists of places to visit.
 However, nearly three million people live and work there and can find places to bird.
 What’s more, millions more have to visit to both work and play.
-So if you have time on your hands and want to go birding in the West Midlands here are some good places to visit.
+So if you have time on your hands and want to go birding in the West Midlands some good places to visit are listed below.

 -